upala-digital-identity/db/README.md

 #### Workflow:
-- Checks if signature is correct.
-"Welcome to the Resistance!" must be signed by groupManagerAddress.
-Error: Wrong signature.

 - Checks if the sender is an acive group manager (Graph request "Get group manager for the group address").
 Error: Signer is not an active group manager.

+- Checks if [signature] is correct.
+The whole message must be signed by groupManagerAddress.
+Error: Wrong signature.

 - Checks if the root is active onchain (Graph request "Get root timestamp by roothash")
 Error: No such root on-chain